 Obviously, at that point, the writing is on the wall; fire the old Internet marketing team and hire the new one.

-Tenet H is actually one that most copywriting/Internet marketing firms don’t actually adhere to, but we do.
+Tenet H is actually one that most copywriting/Internet marketing firms don’t actually adhere to, but I do.
 Like I said earlier, copywriting is both a science and an art, a perishable discipline not all that unlike martial arts.
 There is no actual point of complete mastery; a copywriter should always be up-to-date on reading materials relevant to their craft, or be able to demonstrate how they may have progressed in their knowledge of psychology, neuroscience, etc. They should be able to provide some kind of proof that they’ve been actively working to level up in skill and keep sharp so that you, as the client, know beyond the shadow of any doubt that you’ve got the best marketers available to you.
 StrataGem prides itself in education and makes it a mandatory part of employment that any official copywriter of StrataGem do each of the following every year:

 - Pass a skills assessment test with an 80 or above